Guerrero powers Jays' return to Buffalo; beat Marlins 5-1 - WTMJ

 AP Sports Writer

-The Blue Jays are unable to play in Toronto for a second straight season because of Canadian health restrictions due to COVID-19.
+“To have fans pulling for us for the first time in two years at the ballpark, it was great,” Montoyo said.
+“And all the players felt it, too.
+It was pretty cool.”

-After opening the season 10-11 playing at their spring training site in Dunedin, Florida, the Blue Jays escaped the heat and humidity to return to Buffalo, where they went 17-9 last year and clinched their first playoff berth since 2016.
+Not having played a game in Toronto since closing the 2019 season with an 8-3 win over Tampa Bay, the Blue Jays have spent the past year and a half playing on the road because of Canadian health restrictions due to COVID-19.

-A year after fans weren’t allowed to attend games at Sahlen Field, home to their Triple-A affiliate, the Blue Jays played before an announced crowd of 5,321.
+Their so-called “home” games have either featured empty stands, as happened last year in Buffalo, or in front of indifferent fans, which was the case in opening the season 10-11 playing at their spring training site in Dunedin, Florida.
+The Blue Jays escaped the heat and humidity to return to their Triple-A site in Buffalo, where they went 17-9 last year and clinched their first playoff berth since 2016.

 Guerrero doubled in the first, hit a three-run homer in the third and added two singles.
 Lourdes Gurriel Jr. had three hits, including a towering solo home run.